 In case you’re not aware of it, a dome can be used as a dwelling place, too.
 A couple of companies offer their customers what they need to build quite nice cabin-like dome homes at a fraction of the cost of a conventional home.
 In fact, a few years ago, the New York Times included an article giving the account of one couple who chose to build a dome home.

-Here’s what a reviewer on Amazon.com wrote about this book.
+Here’s what one reviewer wrote about this book.

 “This is the classic book on how to build a hexadome.
 Geodesic domes are great, the math behind the design is impressive, but they are complicated to build and the complication leads to leaks.
 Gene Hopster presents a simplified dome design he calls a hexadome.
 A Hexadome is not quite so efficient as a geodesic but its geometry makes it easier for real people to build!
 So you get the advantages (and beauty) of a dome and an approach that a carpenter without a PhD in math can actually understand and implement.
 The book is short but it explains the basics.
 It has some great house plans to give you ideas.
 Unfortunately we lost Gene Hopster a few years ago so he will not be updating this.”